Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Even though most of us cannot separate science from superstition or technology from magic. - **Peter Thiel**
 - The drug of discovery.
 - I strongly believe that the only way to encourage innovation is to give it to the young.
 The young have a great advantage in that they are ignorant.
 Because I think ignorance in science is very important.
 If you’re like me and you know too much you can’t try new things.
 I always work in fields of which I’m totally ignorant. - **Sydney Brenner**
+- They’re playing the science game, not doing science. - **Erik Hoel, The Revelations**
+- Just like how new laws of physics were needed once you started looking at the very small and the very large, new laws might be needed once you start looking at the very complex. - **Erik Hoel, The Revelations**
+- I want to believe there is more to this world than we know. - **Erik Hoel, The Revelations**
+- How was science not just better eyes for seeing more of the spectrum, or smaller fingers for manipulating more accurately, sonic amplifiers for greater hearing, logic an extension of our primitive reasoning abilities, statistics to pick up on correlations in nature better than we naturally could, and so on—just tools to supplement our bodies so we could survive a bit better, a bit longer. - **Erik Hoel, The Revelations**
+- Diane had grabbed faith, Jason had grabbed science.
+And I had grabbed Jason and Diane. - **Robert Charles Wilson, Spin**
+- This is the most sophisticated technological artifact the Five Republics have produced, Tyler. - **Robert Charles Wilson, Spin**
+- The star was brighter than all the others in the sky, but it still looked like a star rather than a sun. - **Alastair Reynolds, Redemption Ark**

 ### Neuroscience